turingschool/backend-curriculum-site/module3/lessons/intro_to_professional_workflow.md

 ### Warmup (2 minutes)

-*   Open your Quantified Self Pivotal Tracker.
+*   Open your project in Pivotal Tracker.
 *   Find *two* terms, buttons, or features that you don't understand.
 *   Try to create a new story card with a two-point estimate.